LuoJianqiao/MS-CNN-version1/README.md

 # MS-CNN-version1
 ## 1 Overviews
 The multi-task CNN with soft labels (MS-CNN) is a novel classification model.
 I realize the MS-CNN based on  Alex, ResNet, and VGG, respectively.
 The corresponding folders are ‘based_on_Alex’, ‘based_on_ResNet’, and ‘based_on_VGG’.
-Here we provider two public remote sensing datasets, the AID (the paper proposing the AID is *AID: A benchmark data set for performance evaluation of aerial scene classification,https://doi.org/10.1109/TGRS.2017.2685945*), and the NR(the paper proposing the NR is *Remote Sensing Image Scene Classification: Benchmark and State of the Art, https://doi.org/10.1109/JPROC.2017.2675998*).<br>
+Here we provide two public remote sensing datasets, the AID (the paper proposing the AID is *AID: A benchmark data set for performance evaluation of aerial scene classification,https://doi.org/10.1109/TGRS.2017.2685945*), and the NR(the paper proposing the NR is *Remote Sensing Image Scene Classification: Benchmark and State of the Art, https://doi.org/10.1109/JPROC.2017.2675998*).<br>

 ## 2 File structure
 The file structure is as follows.<br>